ladybug-tools/spider/sandbox/build-well/README.md

 * Would you define or explain overhang as used in this context?
 Link to authoritative illustrated reference would be cool.
 * Should 'The Building' offset and orientation be set in it's shape menus or in the Adjacent Buildings menu?
 * Should 'The Building' have an offset?
 Or should it always have its lower left corder at 0,0?
-* Should orientation of 'The Building' occur at its center point or it's lower left corner?
+* Should orientation of 'The Building' occur at its center point or its lower left corner?
-* Currently Building Area and Floor Area are read only and are updated whenever length, width or number of foors are updated. if this satisfactory?
+* Currently Building Area and Floor Area are read only and are updated whenever length, width or number of f,oors are updated.
+Is this satisfactory?

 ### 2017-09-21 ~ Theo